bertcafecito/disney-lorcana-datahub/README.md

-# Data Hub Template
+# Disney Lorcana Data Hub

-This repository is a template for creating data science projects.
-It provides a basic structure for organizing your project files and directories.
-The template includes directories for storing raw and processed data, Jupyter Notebooks for data exploration and machine learning, and Python scripts for data collection and processing.
+A centralized repository for collecting, analyzing, and exploring Disney Lorcana card data from various sources.
+Perfect for data enthusiasts, data scientists, and machine learning practitioners looking to explore structured datasets and gain insights into the Disney Lorcana universe.

 ## Directory Structure